 DC State Estimation

-To perform the DC state estimation, we first need to have the PowerSystem type that has been created with the DC model, alongside the Measurement type that retains measurement data.
-Subsequently, we can formulate either the weighted least-squares (WLS) or the least absolute value (LAV) DC state estimation model encapsulated within the type DcStateEstimation using:
+Performing DC state estimation first requires the PowerSystem type that has been created with the DC model, alongside the Measurement type that retains measurement data.
+Next, formulate either the weighted least-squares (WLS) or the least absolute value (LAV) DC state estimation model encapsulated within the type DcStateEstimation using:

-To obtain bus voltage angles and solve the DC state estimation problem, users can use the wrapper function:
+To obtain bus voltage angles and solve the DC state estimation problem, users can use:

-After solving the DC state estimation, JuliaGrid provides function for computing powers:
+After solving the DC state estimation, JuliaGrid provides a function for computing powers:

 Users can also access specialized functions for computing specific types of powers for individual buses, branches, or generators within the power system.